Non-Data-Splitting Estimator Selection for Regression in Exponential Families

 ES.
 As we can observe from the column named ``Contribution'' in Table~\ref{result-1}, under different test signals, our estimator selection procedure tends to allocate different preference to the candidates in $\widehat\gGamma$ based on their practical performance.
 For example, when SMUCE shows obvious outperformance for the signal \texttt{fms} ($\sigma=0.2$), we select it with a frequency 0.734 as our ES estimator.
-However, when SMUCE performs poorly under other signals we automatically reduce the frequency to select it as ES but prefer some more competitive ones.
+However, when SMUCE performs poorly under other signals we automatically

+{ \tabcolsep{2pt} } reduce the frequency to select it as ES but prefer some more competitive ones.
 As a final result, our ES estimator shows a very competitive performance under all the test signals.
 The interesting point is that this cannot be achieved by any single candidate in $\widehat\gGamma$ since as we have seen above, each of them only outperforms others for some of the test signals but not all.